seanyoung247/Plum/README.md

 **recipes:**

-1. Unique index on page_id - Regular index ensures pageid field is unique
+1. Unique index on page_id - Ensures pageid field is unique.
 2. -Text indexes for searching-

+**users:**

+1. Unique index on name - Ensures two users can't share a username.

 **ratings:**

-1. Unique compound index on user_id and recipe_id - Ensures only one interaction between one recipe and user.
+1. Unique compound index on user_id and recipe_id - Ensures only one interaction record between one recipe and user.

 **cuisines:**